How-to Guides¶

 These guides show how to use the prebuilt ReAct agent:

-- How to add memory to a ReAct agent
+- How to add thread-level memory to a ReAct Agent

 - How to add a custom system prompt to a ReAct agent